 If you have had trouble getting approved for a mortgage, a credit card or a personal loan recently because your credit isn’t up to par, you aren’t alone.
 We get readers writing to us often about their trouble getting access to credit, but one type of loan is already opening up again to non-prime consumers — auto loans.

 Auto loans are some of the only financial products that are currently opening up to the non-prime borrower, according to the most recent Experian-Oliver Wyman Market Intelligence report.
 The report found that even consumers with the worst Vantage scores — F-level borrowers — were still getting access to auto loans with an average balance of $15,300.
-(If you want to know what your own credit grade is, check out your Credit Report Card.)
+(If you want to know what your own credit grade is, check out your free Credit Report Card.)
 And auto loan originations have been on the rise for the past few years as well, according to the report.

 So what makes these financial products so readily available to consumers with credit scores that aren’t among the elite?
 Alan Ikemura, Senior Product Manager of Experian Decision Sciences, says auto loans have always been a credit product that is more open to subprime borrowers.

 “Auto originations have really been a different product than the real estate type of product or even bank card products,” Ikemura says.
 “It’s not a new phenomenon that creditors are lending to lower tiers, except now you’re starting to see more of that.”

 The key to auto loans’ wide availability is due to one simple reality of cars — they can be repossessed.

 “Lenders are, in general, more comfortable about being able to recover their money should there be a problem because they can reposess the vehicle,” Ikemura says.
 “That in itself opens it up to lenders being more comfortable about taking the risk.”